 My time at Northville-Sasch Marketing taught me invaluable technical skills every digital marketer needs to reach key deliverables.
 This is what I promise to bring if hired as a team member of the digital marketing department at AMZ.

-As I look to dive into a full-time career in digital marketing, there is no better way for me to build on my skills than with AMZ, one of the leading marketing agencies in North Carolina and beyond.
+As I look to dive into a full-time career in digital marketing, there is no better way for me to build on my skills than with AMZ, one of the leading marketing agencies in the UK and beyond.

 May we schedule a time to discuss how I will assist the digital marketing team in helping them achieve meaningful key results at AMZ?